HayoVanLoon/metadataemu/README.md

 projectId, err := client.ProjectID()
 ```

-The official Google metadata library might also work (for supported endpoints).
-It uses the environment variable `GCE_METADATA_HOST`, so setting this to the
-server host (i.e. `localhost:9000`) might work.
-This has not yet been tested.

 ## Caveats

 * The GCP instance metadata runs in a private network.
 This server might not.
   Hence an apiKey query parameter must be added in calls to this server.
 It is
   printed to the console on server start-up and refreshes on server restart.
 * When no service account is set and no audience is added, the users default
   identity token is used and the audience is not limited.
 Never, ever send this
   token to an untrusted source or over an untrusted medium.